 Reading the instructions will help us to discover aspects of hardwood floor installation that we were not aware of.
 Maybe most are not applicable, but some may be.
 Wanna guess who is responsible if you get a poor installation?
 Yes, You.
 The installer.
 And remember that you are responsible for inspecting all of the boards.
 If any bad hardwood planks make their way into your installed hardwood floor it will be difficult to remove and replace those boards.

-5. Maintenance and Cleaning Tips
+5. Maintenance and Cleaning Essentials

 Where to Get the Best Hardwood Floors